rgwood/RezoningScraper/README.md

-# RezoningScraper
+# RezoningScraper (Not Currently Operational)

 A small project written for [Abundant Housing Vancouver](http://www.abundanthousingvancouver.com).

 Scrapes the City of Vancouver's [rezoning application page](http://rezoning.vancouver.ca/applications/) then notifies people of any changes via Slack.
 It's an [Azure Function](https://duckduckgo.com/?q=azure+function&t=ffab&ia=web) written in C# using .NET Core, uses HtmlAgilityPack for HTML parsing and Azure Table+Blob storage.
+It costs just a few pennies/month to run.

+## Update Nov 2021

+The City changed their website and this has been broken since February 2021.
+I might try to patch it up, but there's a good chance I won't get around to it.
+The code's not in the best state, I'd change a few things about it if I was starting today.

+#### License

+Public domain.
+Do whatever you like with this code, no attribution needed.

 #### Build
 Just run `dotnet build`.